mikesamuel/prebake/README.md

     once we've figure out which objects the prebaked output will need.

 A value history is a set of mutations that will recreate an object.
-A value history is represented as an array whose elements are one of:
+A value history is represented as
+1. An origin event.
+One of
     *   CreateViaCall (callee, this value, arguments)
     *   CreateViaConstruct (callee, arguments)
+    *   GetFromGlobal (property name or symbol)
+1. An ordered array of changes in
     *   SetPrototypeOf (value)
     *   DefineProperty (property name or symbol, descriptor)
     *   Set (property name or symbol, value)
     *   Delete (property name or symbol)
+    *   SetNonExtensible
 Each history entry has a sequence number so that the compact algorithm can order history entries for object that outlive prebaking.